Bejanyan04/Job_titles_multilabel_classification/README.md

 2. Evaluate **alternative transformer architectures** or **ensemble methods** for further performance gains.
 3. Compare the transformer-based model with **classical machine learning algorithms** to assess trade-offs in complexity and performance.

----

-## Reproducibility

-### Key Notes:
-- The project is documented and fully reproducible.
-- The dataset is excluded from version control using `.gitignore`.

----

 ## Model Deployment and Inference from Hugging Face Hub